Trow-Registry/trow/README.md

 Work has started on a [User Guide](docs/USER_GUIDE.md).
 Currently this explains how to persist images and how to list repositories and tags via curl.

+## Contributing

+Please take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to help out and [DEVELOPING.md](DEVELOPING.md) for how to get started compiling and running Trow.

+## Code of Conduct

+All participants in the Trow project are expected to comply with the [code of conduct](CODE_OF_CONDUCT.md).

 ## Notes

 - The project currently runs on Rust Nightly.